 - They used Twitter and Facebook as their main marketing channels to advertise and sell their products.

 - Currently, they have two operating stores in two different cities and a 24/7 running website.

 Suchita Ullas, an erstwhile PR professional based in Bengaluru, took to soap making after her retirement and now runs a successful venture.

-Suchita (from Bengaluru, Karnataka, India) started Suchi's Handcrafted Skincare Products ago.
+Suchita (from Bengaluru, Karnataka, India) started Suchi's Handcrafted Skincare Products almost 7 years ago.

-- I attended the workshop, enjoyed making the soaps, and went on to spend the next year doing online research.
+- Suchita attended a soapmaking workshop and enjoyed the process so much to went on to spend the next year doing online research.

 Read the full story on thebetterindia.com ➜